 The instructor at TerryAllen Farms LLC is Samantha Borkoski.
 Samantha has received her Associates Degree in Stable Management/Equine Studies at Southern Virginia College in Buena Vista, VA.
 Samantha was a member of the Intercollegiate Riding Team for the College.
 She received the High Point Equitation Rider Award in 1998.

+Samantha was a member of the Intercollegiate Riding Team for the College.
+She received the High Point Equitation Rider Award in 1998.
 Samantha has been recently showing her horses in local Connecticut, New England and neighboring state horse shows.
 She has been an instructor at TerryAllen Farms LLC since 1998, and since its inception, has been the Coach of the TerryAllen Farms IEA Team.
-She currently has one riding student, Riley Babb, who won IEA Nationals in Syracuse, NY this past year.
-Assisting Samantha with the Riding Programs will be Abby Krudwig and Riley Babb, who are members of the TerryAllen Farms IEA Team.
+She currently has one riding student, Riley Babb, who won IEA Nationals in Syracuse, NY and Harrisburg, PA over the last two years.
+Assisting Samantha with the Riding Programs will be Abby Krudwig and Riley Babb, who are/were members of the TerryAllen Farms IEA Team.

 All riders are required to wear jeans (or riding pants, if the child owns a pair – shorts are not allowed), and boots with a heel.
 Loose tops are not ideal riding gear.
 If your child owns a riding helmet, please have her/him bring it to the sessions.
 Swimming may be offered if time permits.
 Please bring a bathing suit and towel.